swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 At this point, you've see it all - in the last lesson, we toured all the basic data types and data structures in R. Everything you do will be a manipulation of those tools.
-But a whole lot of the time, the star of the show is going to be the data.frame - that table that we started with that information from a CSV gets dumped into when we load it.
-In this lesson, we'll learn a few more things about working with data.frame.
+But a whole lot of the time, the star of the show is going to be the data frame - that table that we started with that information from a CSV gets dumped into when we load it.
+In this lesson, we'll learn a few more things about working with data frame.

+## Adding columns and rows in data frame

-We learned last time that the columns in a data.frame were vectors, so that our data are consistent in type throughout the column.
+We learned last time that the columns in a data frame were vectors, so that our data are consistent in type throughout the column.
 As such, if we want to add a new column, we need to start by making a new vector: